-Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest ever
+Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest donation ever

 Michael Jordan is celebrating his 60th birthday in a huge way.

-The six-time NBA champion donated $10 million to the Make-A-Wish Foundation, the largest the organization has received in its 43-year history.
+The six-time NBA champion donated $10 million to the Make-A-Wish Foundation, the largest individual donation the organization has received in its 43-year history.

 "For the past 34 years, it’s been an honor to partner with Make-A-Wish and help bring a smile and happiness to so many kids," Jordan said in a news release.
 "Witnessing their strength and resilience during such a tough time in their lives has truly been an inspiration.